osgi/osgi.enroute.site/_includes/prerequisites.md

 You can find the details how to install bndtools on the [bndtools website](http://bndtools.org/installation.html#update-site)

+**Note** Do not install the development version since it is currently incompatible with the tutorials.
+{ .note }

 ## Conventions

 Whenever you see a text like `File/Open` we hope you treat it as a menu path.
 That is, go to the menu bar, click on `File`, then select `Open`.
 If the menu path starts with @/ then it is from the context menu on the selected object, which has then been clearly defined in the previous sentence.